Wendell Folks Alaska Trip - Page 1.

 AK_Folks_US41.gif (70611 bytes)

 This photo was snapped at 8:02 AM not too long after the above photo.
+(I would later learn the clock in Wendell's camera was OFF by four minutes from true time from the GPS track files.)
 The route of flight is EAST to get around an approaching rain storm into VFR conditions ahead.

 100_0732.JPG (229484 bytes)